torden/cpulimit/README.md

  - Patched minor bug and issue

 * Tested
- - Some hosting service using this for cpulimit to high load kvm processing in vm hosting
+ - Some hosting service using this for cpu usage limitation to high load kvm processor in vm hosting servers
  - CentOS(RHEL) 2 or higher

 * Requirement